dotnet/runtime/docs/coreclr/building/windows-instructions.md

 ## Visual Studio

 Visual Studio must be installed.
 Supported versions:
-- [Visual Studio 2015](https://www.visualstudio.com/downloads/visual-studio-2015-downloads-vs) (Community, Professional, Enterprise).
+- [Visual Studio 2015](https://www.visualstudio.com/vs/older-downloads/) (Community, Professional, Enterprise).
 The community version is completely free.
+- [Visual Studio 2017](https://www.visualstudio.com/downloads/) (Community, Professional, Enterprise).
+The community version is completely free.

+For Visual Studio 2015:
-To debug managed code, ensure you have installed at least [Visual Studio 2015 Update 3](https://www.visualstudio.com/en-us/news/releasenotes/vs2015-update3-vs).
+* To debug managed code, ensure you have installed at least [Visual Studio 2015 Update 3](https://www.visualstudio.com/en-us/news/releasenotes/vs2015-update3-vs).

-Make sure that you install "VC++ Tools".
+* Make sure that you install "VC++ Tools".
 By default, they will not be installed.
+* To build for Arm32, Make sure that you have the Windows SDK for Windows 10 installed (or selected to be installed as part of VS installation).
+To explicitly install Windows SDK, download it from here: [Windows SDK for Windows 10](https://developer.microsoft.com/en-us/windows/downloads)

+For Visual Studio 2017:
+* Make sure that you install the ".NET Core Cross-Platform Development" workload.
+* Make sure that you install the "Desktop Development with C++" workload.
+ * Make sure that the "VC++ 2017 v141 toolset (x86,x64)" component is selected in list of Optional components
-To build for Arm32, you need to have [Windows SDK for Windows 10](https://developer.microsoft.com/en-us/windows/downloads) installed.
+ * To build for Arm32, Make sure that you have the Windows SDK for Windows 10 installed (or selected to be installed as part of VS installation).
+To explicitly install Windows SDK, download it from here: [Windows SDK for Windows 10](https://developer.microsoft.com/en-us/windows/downloads)
+* Ensure you are running from the "Developer Command Prompt for VS2017"; Otherwise, the build will attempt to locate and use the VS2015 toolset.

 Visual Studio Express is not supported.